 While large-scale mining is about the politics of greed, small-scale mining is about survival.
 In context to Fairtrade, it is about the people of the land controlling and benefitting from the resources of their land!

-Back in the 1980s and early nineties, small-scale mining was the only means of support in this arid area of Peru.
+Back in the 1980s and early '90s, small-scale mining was the only means of support in this arid area of Peru.
 The miners, approximately 900 of them, had to carry oil, logs and water to the mining site.

-The miners mixed the dirt with water, allowing gold to sink.
+Back in the early days, like small-scale miners globally, miners mixed the dirt with water, allowing gold to sink.
 This gold was mixed with mercury to form an amalgam.

 Small-scale mining is the second largest contributor, after coal fired plants, of global mercury pollution.

 This is not an easy process.
 The mine itself began working toward Fairtrade certification in 2009, and achieved its certification in 2015.

 During this time, the mine became more mechanized.
 New machinery and mills were purchased.
-Now, instead of processing five tonnes a day, the miners can now process up to 120 tonnes a day, which results in about 25 kilos a month.
+Now, instead of processing five tonnes of rock a day, the miners can now process up to 120 tonnes a day, which results in about 25 kilos a month.

 Today, the mining society employs 350 people and supports an additional 600 people in the surrounding community.

-The mine has allowed the community to invest in basic human services, such as healthcare, education and electricity.
+The mine has allowed the community to invest in basic human services, such as clean water, healthcare, and electricity.
 One particular focus of the shareholders of the mine is to provide better education and internet access to the children.

 It is not only the mine that is audited, but even our shop on Baca Street in Santa Fe, NM.
 Fairtrade sends out an auditor to review our documents to assure that we too are upholding our part to trace and track the Fairtrade Gold as it moves through our own manufacturing process.

-This image shows the gold bar shipped from the Macdesa mine to our supplier in England in March 2018.
+This image shows the gold bar shipped from the Macdesa mine to our supplier in England in March, 2018.